songyandong/documentation/cli/README.md

 # Command Line Reference
 ## Overview
-`ppio`, `ppio daemon`, `ppio daemon start` will start a PPIO user node.
+`ppio`, `ppio daemon`, `ppio daemon start` will start a user node.

-In addition to `ppio daemon start`, `ppio init`, `ppio help`, `ppio version`, other commands or subcommands are invoked through RPC.
+In addition to `ppio daemon start`, `ppio init`, `ppio help`, `ppio version`, other commands or subcommands are called through RPC.
 So unless specify otherwise, they all have the same options "rpchost" and "rpcport".

 `ppio daemon start` also has options "rpchost" and "rpcport", which are used to temporarily override the RPC service listening address and port in the default configuration file.